patrycja-i-lesniak/currency-converter-react-ver-1/README.md

 # Demo:
 https://patrycja-i-lesniak.github.io/currency-converter-react-ver-1/

-Simple currency converter :moneybag: - version 1 - converts PLN into other currencies based on the default exchange rate.
+Simple currency converter :moneybag: - version 1 - converts PLN into other currencies based on the Exchanges Rates European Central Bank.

 ## How to use:

+1. Wait for the data to be loaded.
-1. Enter the amount in PLN.
+2. Enter the amount in PLN.
-2. Select a currency.
+3. Select a currency from list.
-3. Click the button and read the value.
+4. Click the button and read the value.
+5. If you get an error, check your internet connection or try again later.

 ## Technologies